 Let’s travel back in time to the eve of my 25th birthday.

 It was mid-spring, and I had found myself in gloomy Los Angeles for my brother’s wedding.
 My brother (because he’s an attention-stealing narcissist) had decided to get married two days before my birthday.
 (OK, we’re both self-obsessed narcissists).
-Truthfully, I was thrilled to be back in California.
-I hadn’t ventured back to the West Coast since foolishly leaving my gorgeous $800 a month apartment in Beachwood Canyon for a $2,000 a month mouse-infested shoebox in Chelsea.
-My memories of living in LA in my late teens/early 20s were as disjointed as the city itself; I was young and wild and ambitious, but also greasy-faced and acne-ridden and closeted—forever getting kicked out of Sunset Boulevard bars for attempting to buy drinks with my unconvincing fake ID.
+Truthfully, I was thrilled to be back in California!
+I hadn’t ventured back to the palm-tree adorned West Coast since foolishly leaving my gorgeous $800 a month apartment in Beachwood Canyon for a $2,000 a month mouse-infested shoebox in Chelsea.
+My memories of living in LA in my late teens/early 20s were as disjointed as the city herself; I was young and wild and ambitious, but also greasy-faced and acne-ridden and closeted—forever getting kicked out of Sunset Boulevard bars for attempting to buy drinks with my wholly unconvincing fake ID.
 (The ID described a tall Asian woman; I’m a small Jew).
 I felt elated to be back in Hollywood in a much more secure place than when I’d lived there.

 I felt fantastic at my brother’s wedding.
 I wore an emerald-green, floor-length dress and adorned my crispy blonde head with a luscious flower crown.
 I made a killer speech, in which I shamelessly told all the 100-plus guests about the time my brother shit his pants while I was in the car with him.
 I felt utterly invincible.
 Hollywood was my oyster.
 The world was my oyster.

 Sometime around midnight, my friend Cora* pulled me aside.
-We were dancing on the rooftop of the Standard Hotel at the wedding after party.
+We were dancing on the rooftop of the Standard Hotel at the wedding after-party.
 I felt really cool smoking my cigarettes and clutching my champagne, even though the bottom of my dress had ripped, and I had somehow lost my shoes.

 “Your birthday is in two days, right?”
 Cora asked.